thin fashion models

 As a fashion enthusiast, it’s hard to ignore the prominent role that models’ size, shape, and color play in the industry.
 The current state of body positivity and inclusivity in fashion has been a hot topic of debate, with many questioning the industry’s commitment to representing diverse body types.

-In this section, we’ll take a closer look at the progress made in size ranges and plus-size models in shows, as well as the encouraging example of Paloma Elsesser’s success.
-By exploring these sub-topics, we can better understand the strides that have been made and the work that still needs to be done in promoting a more inclusive fashion industry.
+In this section, we’ll examine the progress made in size ranges and plus-size models in shows, as well as the encouraging example of Paloma Elsesser’s success.
+By exploring these subtopics, we can better understand the strides that have been made and the work that still needs to be done to promote a more inclusive fashion industry.

 Size ranges and plus-size models in shows